gohugoio/hugo/docs/content/extras/shortcodes.md

     {{</* gist spf13 7896402 */>}}

+If the gist contains several files and you want to quote just one of them, you can pass the filename (quoted) as an optional third argument:

+    {{</* gist spf13 7896402 "img.html" */>}}

 ### Speaker Deck

 To embed slides from [Speaker Deck](https://speakerdeck.com/), click on "&lt;&#8239;/&gt;&nbsp;Embed" (under Share right next to the template on Speaker Deck) and copy the URL, e.g.: